-The following forms can be entered directly into CARMA: Historic Building/ Structure, Historic Barn / Agricultural Outbuilding, Farmstead Cover Sheet, and Continuation forms.
+All surveys will be recorded into CARMA.
+The following forms can be entered directly into CARMA: Historic Building/ Structure, Historic Barn /Agricultural Outbuilding, Farmstead Cover Sheet, and Continuation forms.

-The following resource types will be recorded on MHPC forms, scanned as .jpgs or .pdfs and uploaded onto Continuation sheets in CARMA: Linear Feature form; MDOT Bridge Survey form, Post World War II Residential Features form, and the Landscape forms.
+The following resource types will be recorded on MHPC forms, scanned as .jpgs or .pdfs and uploaded onto Continuation sheets in CARMA: Linear Feature Form; MDOT Bridge Survey Forms, Post World War II Residential Features; and landscape forms.
 Any changes to these forms must be approved by MHPC prior to resource recordation.

 Step II.
-Hardcopy submission (after electronic submission has been approved).
+Hardcopy submission

-- 1. Photocopies of the forms will not be accepted. - 2.
-Survey forms must printed onto index or cover stock (100 or 110 lb) for submission.
+1. Photocopies of the forms will not be accepted.

+2. Survey forms must printed onto index or cover stock (100 or 110 lb) for submission.

-- 3. Survey forms must be printed double-sided.
-Single sided surveys will not be accepted. - 4.
-Nothing should be stapled to the survey forms.
-All information should be recorded on the appropriate survey form or continuation sheet. - 5.
-Do not bind the survey forms. - 6.
-Do not three-hole punch the survey forms, or otherwise damage the forms. - 7.
-Handwritten forms will not be accepted.
+3. Survey forms must be printed double-sided.
+Single sided surveys will not be accepted.

+4. Nothing should be stapled to the survey forms.
+All information should be recorded on the appropriate survey form or continuation sheet.

+5. Do not bind the survey forms.

+6. Do not three-hole punch the survey forms, or otherwise damage the forms.

+7. Handwritten forms will not be accepted.